DAY 4: Your Brain Loves Shortcuts

 Day 4 Self Reflection:

-On page 5 on your workbook, try to determine what your have been worrying about in your life and be pleased to find out that 9 out of 10 of those worries won’t come true.
+On Day 4 in your workbook, try to determine what your have been worrying about in your life and be pleased to find out that 9 out of 10 of those worries won’t come true.

 Day 4 Micro-Science: Brain Survival Programs

 The brain runs on algorithms (rules of thumb) all day long.
 Its not a perfect system by any means but it gets us through most interactions and obstacles pretty smoothly.
 However, at every step in these internal brain programs something can go wrong.
 Below is the four steps our brain takes in almost everything we do throughout our day.

 Step 1: Read internal body symptom (I.e. Body feels hungry)